It feels so good and exciting to conquer challenges on your own

 Yet, for all the challenges and hardships that come with traveling alone, it remains a growing trend for travelers from all over the world.
 So, what is it about solo travel that gets everyone so hooked that it becomes pretty hard for them to stop?

-As far as I’m concerned, this form of travel is addictive is because it feels so good and exciting to conquer challenges on your own.
-Not to mention, it’s a liberating journey that lets you choose your own schedules, rules and adventures and be solely culpable for everything that’s going to happen.
+As far as I’m concerned, this form of travel is addictive, because, it’s a liberating journey that lets you choose your own schedules, rules and adventures and be solely culpable for everything that’s going to happen.

 1. Traveling alone gives you a chance to reinvent yourself

 Do people at home call you names, like the “serious academic” or the “computer geek”?
 Do people still judge you for your outfits or the mistakes you’ve made in grade school?
 Think you can’t grow or move on with your life because of all the tags attached to you?

 When you’re traveling alone, nobody knows or even cares about the tags and labels that are attached to you.
 As a matter of fact, you can become a diver, farmer, photography junkie or an adrenaline junkie.
 Just take you pick, whatever it is that appeals to you.

 Traveling alone gives you an opportunity to discover a bunch of surprising things that didn’t have the space to show up in your bustling life at home.
 The freedom to grow and reinvent yourself, with no input from past experiences and the people you know, is seriously addictive in a healthy and positive way.